johannesrauch/PACE-2024/README.md

 to avoid multiple header inclusions.
 Please use the namespace `pace2024` to avoid duplicate variable names.

+## GLPK
+The makefile is configured such that the glpk library is in the standard folder `/usr/local/include`.

 # Git stuff

 ## Getting started